 Based on the research and data reviewed, the team identified specific building loads within key building types for analysis.
-Most of the analysis focused on unregulated loads, but the impact of lighting power density, window area changes, and control malfunction were evaluated for some building types.
-Unregulated loads include plug loads and other miscellaneous electrical loads, schedule and set point adjustments, kitchen energy use, domestic hot water consumption, etc. Specific loads analyzed for each building type are identified below, and end use impacts are identified for some of these cases in the accompanying graphs.
+Most of the analysis focused on unregulated loads, but the impact of lighting power density, window area changes, and control malfunction were evaluated as well for some building types.
+Unregulated loads include plug loads and other miscellaneous electrical loads, schedule and set point adjustments, kitchen energy use, domestic hot water consumption, and outdoor air flow.
+A realistic range was established for each sensitivity modeling input.
+Those ranges were used to establish which building characteristics have the most impact on energy use.
+Important building characteristics are described below by building type.